 While SEO can deliver exceptional results, it requires a lot of time investment.
 Thankfully, some hacks can help you speed up this time-consuming process.
 Let’s take a look at some small business SEO tips that can help you boost the growth of your brand.

 Small Business SEO Tip #1: Research Your Keywords Well

 What are the keywords that consumers are likely to use to search for you in the search engines?
 For example, if sell handbags, consumers may use words like “purse” or “women’s bags” in their search queries.
 You need to optimize your content and website for the most popular search keywords.

 To find the right keywords, you can use tools like the Google Keyword Planner, KWFinder, or Moz Keyword Explorer.

 These tools are very simple to use.
 You can type in your target keyword and find all of the relevant keyword combinations for your content.
 Based on which keywords are the most popular, you can figure out what people are searching for and leverage that to boost search traffic to your business.

 However, it’s not always a good idea to use the most highly searched keywords.
 Big businesses with high domain authority will be vying to get the top rankings in search results for those keywords.

 Image via KWFinder

 For small businesses, it’s a better idea to focus on keywords in your niche.
-Using niche keywords, you can reach out to a smaller but more specific audiences.
+Using niche keywords, you can reach out to a smaller but more specific audience.

 Small Business SEO Tip # 2: Create A Business Listing